 Albus: If you want to repay me, you can grant me one final wish...
 Smile for me.
 Please... before I fade away.
-And Shanoa does, as a single tear runs down her hitherto-stoic face.
+And Shanoa does, as tears run down her hitherto-stoic face.

 Oh by the way, to add this up further?
 In the Japanese version, Alucard was practically sobbing while he was uttering his mother's words to Dracula.
 So basically, even if his dad is an utter prick, it's still pretty sucky for Alucard to beat the crap outta him just to convey his mother's words.

 Dracula: Tell me...
 What... what were Lisa's last words?
 Alucard: ...She said, "Do not hate humans.
 If you cannot live with them, at least do them no harm, for theirs is already a hard lot."
 She also said to tell you... that she would love you for all eternity.
 Dracula: Lisa...
 Forgive me!
 Farewell... my son...

 One final twist: the animated series gives us the scene of Lisa's execution.
 Dracula was even on his way home, and only a few hours too late to save her... solely because he chose to live with her as a man.

 Regardless of the cheese value of song itself, the lyrics of "I Am The Wind" solemnly convey Alucard's character.